YehudaGN/Desert-Runner/README.md

 <h1>2.
 Functionality and MVPs</h1>

-In Desert Runner, users will be able to:
+In Desert Runner, users are able to:

 - Collide with obstacles which ends the game.